gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/New-AadrmRightsDefinition.md

 The cmdlet associates the rights that the *Rights* parameter specifies to the user or group that the address specifies.

-Tip: If you want to specify all users in your organization, use the automatically created group, AllStaff-7184AB3F-CCD1-46F3-8233-3E09E9CF0E66@{tenant_name}.onmicrosoft.com.
-For example, this group might look like the following for Contoso: **AllStaff-7184AB3F-CCD1-46F3-8233-3E09E9CF0E66@contoso.onmicrosoft.com**.
-You can see your organization's automatically created email address if you copy one of the default rights policy templates in the Azure portal, and then identify the USER NAME on the RIGHTS page.
+Tip: If you want to specify all users in your organization, use the DomainName parameter.

 ```yaml
 Type: String